The Parish Church of Ss Peter and Paul and the Vestry Hall

 The Church now contains the Parish C12th font, a C17th chest, some fine stained glass and monuments, and a beautiful and recently restored 1907 Hill, Norman & Beard organ.

-Hire the Church or Hall: The Hall and Church are full of activity during the week with Youth Clubs, music rehearsals, scouts, rainbows, theatre groups, exercise classes, and more.
+The Hall and Church are full of activity during the week with Youth Clubs, music rehearsals, scouts, rainbows, theatre groups, exercise classes, and more.
 During term-time the hall also hosts Yellow Birds Play Academy.
 For more information visit HERE

 The Hall (with kitchen) and Church are both available to hire by contacting the Parish Office.